-29 What types of payment or lien subordination arrangements, or both, are common where the debtor has obligations owing to more than one class of creditors?
+What types of payment or lien subordination arrangements, or both, are common where the debtor has obligations owing to more than one class of creditors?

 Subordination in bank loan transactions is typically effected by the use of structural and contractual subordination.
 The security package is typically structured in such a way that reflects the priority and ranking of the different class of creditors.
 Contractual subordination is generally achieved through the use of an intercreditor or subordination agreement.
-Note that intercreditor agreements do not bind the insolvency administrator and will only have effects between creditors that have executed or have adhered to the intercreditor agreement.
+Intercreditor agreements do not bind the insolvency administrator and will only affect creditors that have executed or have adhered to the intercreditor agreement.